aitrenches/test-repo/docs/11th-march-agenda.md

    - Main Website: Similar questions as above.
    - Proposal Submission Tool: Identify owners and preferred documentation formats.
    - Operations System Backend: What exists already?
 Identify any gaps.
-   Task: Sucre will check with Mayor on existing documentation details and formats
+   Task: Sucre will check with Mayor on existing documentation details and formats.

 6. **Documentation Rota for Meeting Notes (5 minutes) (To be Discussed)**
    Confirm Tobias's plan for a documentation rota for meeting notes (Today’s meeting also)